 If you like a copy of this case, email me at barry@barryfisher.ca

-If you like to book a mediation go to www.barryfisher.ca
+If you would like to book a mediation, go to www.barryfisher.ca

 3. Termination with cause: we may terminate your employment at any time for just cause, without prior notice or compensation of any kind, except any minimum compensation or entitlements prescribed by the Employment Standards Act.
 Just cause includes the following conduct: